-The financial statements of subsidiaries are included in the WSIB's consolidated financial statements from the date control commences until the date control ceases.
+The financial statements of subsidiaries are included in the WSIB's unaudited condensed interim consolidated financial statements from the date control commences until the date control ceases.
 Where necessary, adjustments are made to the financial statements of subsidiaries to reflect accounting policies consistent with those of the WSIB.
 All intercompany transactions and balances are eliminated.